sovity/dataspace-portal/authority-portal-backend/authority-portal-api-client-ts/README.md

 ## About this component

-TypeScript Client Library to access APIs of our Authority Portal Backend.
+TypeScript Client Library to access APIs of our Data Space Portal Backend.

 ## How to install